-Higher standards of professionalism in the gem industry is something we strongly support.
+Higher standards of professionalism in the gem industry are something we strongly support.
 Before Robert M. Shipley founded the Gemological Institute of America in 1931, few jewelers had any systematic knowledge of gemology, and the level of public trust in gems and jewelry was low.
-Today there are thousands of graduate gemologists and many internationally-recognized gemological labs whose objective reports help keep the industry honest.
+Today there are thousands of graduate gemologists and many internationally-recognized gemological labs whose objective reports help to keep the industry honest.

 Candidates who are already certified as "mundane" gemologists can earn the "rare" Planetary Gemologist (PG) certification by passing the same test.
-The Association assures you that "the PGA & PG Diplomas serve as a guarantee of excellence to the innocent public."
+The Association assures you that "the PGA & PG Diplomas serve as a guarantee of excellence to the innocent public".